ribasco/glcd-emulator/README.md

 #### Developer mode

-In developer mode, allows you to play around with the functions provided by u8g2 and inspect the instructions generated.
+Developer mode allows you to play around with the functions provided by u8g2 and inspect the instructions generated.
+This is enabled by specifying the -dev flag parameter during startup.

 ![Screenshot 06](docs/images/main05.jpg)